You are currently viewing How to Help Your Reluctant Writer Be A Creative Writer

 All you have to do is go online and find a picture of a spooky house or a silly picture of a cat’s head on a shark’s body.
 Viola!
 Your kids are sure to get writing.
 Find pictures you think will entice your child to write.

 At first, they may only write a couple of sentences.
-The key is to act all excited about their writing and ask questions.
+The key is to act excited about their writing and ask questions.
 Encourage them to write down what they tell you.

 Why does this work?